 In 2017, Nova Scotia passed the Accessibility Act, becoming the third Canadian province to adopt accessibility legislation.
 The Act recognizes accessibility as a human right, and outlines how the province will improve accessibility by preventing and removing barriers.
 The Act sets a goal of an accessible Nova Scotia by 2030.

-To guide StFX’s commitment toward a fully accessible and inclusive campus, we are embarking on the development of an Accessibility Plan.
-As a result, StFX is putting an accessibility lens on several areas of campus activity ― built environment, goods and services, information and communication, transportation, employment, teaching and research.
+To guide StFX’s commitment towards an accessible and inclusive campus, we have developed an Accessibility Plan which puts an accessibility lens on several areas of campus activity ― built environment, goods and services, information and communication, transportation, employment, teaching and research.

 A lack of accessibility is a larger social and structural issue that StFX is not immune to, and as an engine of social change the university can be part of developing innovative, equitable solutions.

 Review the StFX Accessibility Plan Accountability Framework (PDF)